 Pick for Production, Assembly, or Jobs in Advanced Warehouse Configurations

-To create pick requests, both for pull and for push scenarios, the source documents in question must be released.
+To pick or move components for source documents in a pull fashion, you must release the source document to make it ready for picking.
 Release source documents for internal operations in the following ways.

 |Source Document||Release Method|